germancutraro/reactive-search-nodejs/README.md

 ```
 http://localhost:3000/generate
 ```
-Or change 3000 b your port. *This create 100 users*
+Or change 3000 by your port. *This create 100 users*

 ## To see all the users:
 ```